Protecting Deep Learning Model Copyrights with Adversarial Example-Free Reuse Detection: Methodology

 \subsubsection{Decision criteria}

 NFARD requires a set of reference models to make the final decision.
-For each distance metric $dist_i$, we define its \emph{decision function} as:
+For a given distance metric $D_i$, the goal is to determine whether the distance between the victim model and the suspect model, $D_i(f_v,f_s)$, is significantly smaller than the distances between the victim model and the reference models, $\{D_i(f_v,f_{r_j})\}_{j=1}^{R}$.
+To achieve this, we design a threshold function based on the interquartile range (IQR) rule, which identifies data points below the first quartile minus 1.5 times the IQR as outliers.
+To balance specificity and sensitivity, we generalize this rule by introducing a sensitivity parameter $\alpha$, replacing the coefficient 1.5.
+The threshold function is defined as the gap between the adjusted IQR lower bound and the distance metric value:

-where $x$ is the distance between $f_v$ and $f_s$, $y_i$ is the distance between $f_v$ and $f_{r,i}$, $\tilde{z}$ and $\textrm{IQR}$ are the median and the interquartile range of $\{x,y_1,\cdots,y_s\}$, and $\alpha$ is a pre-fixed parameter.
-Conventionally, data points below $\tilde{z} - 1.5\ \textrm{IQR}$ are regarded as outliers (known as the IQR rule).
-In our method, we replace the coefficient 1.5 with a user-specified parameter to control the trade-off between sensitivity and specificity.
-The higher the decision function $d_i$ value, the greater the deviation of the suspect model from the reference models, indicating a higher likelihood of it being a surrogate model.
+where $M_i$ is the median of the distances $\{D_i(f_v,f_s)\}\cup\{D_i(f_v,f_{r_j})\}_{j=1}^{R}$, and $\mathrm{IQR}_i$ is their interquartile range.
+The user-defined parameter $\alpha$ controls the trade-off between specificity and sensitivity: higher $\alpha$ values make the criterion stricter, favoring specificity over sensitivity.
+A higher value of the threshold function $\tau_i$ indicates a greater deviation of the suspect model from the reference models, thus a higher likelihood of it being a surrogate model.

 Considering the varying significance and scales of different distance metrics (e.g., cosine distance is bounded, but Euclidean distance is not), the final decision is determined based on the value of the weighted sum